 How is chronic lymphocytic leukemia found?

 At this time, there are no special tests used to look for chronic lymphocytic leukemia (CLL) in people with no symptoms.
-Still, many people with CLL have no symptoms at the time their cancer is found.
-In these people, the cancer is found by blood tests done for some other reason.
+Still, many people with CLL have no symptoms at the time their cancer is found and the disease is found because a blood count is done for some other reason.